alxmrs/website/src/faqs.md

 <summary>Neat website.
 How's it made?</summary>

 Thanks!
-This website has almost no client-side javascript; it's mostly generated HTML and CSS.
-In an effort to keep things simple, my generator consists of a series of shell scripts that invoke [pandoc](https://pandoc.org/) (Check out the [source](https://github.com/alxmrs/website), or consider [making your own](https://github.com/alxmrs/pandoc-website-template) shell-powered website).
-This pandoc-centered static-site-generator lets me write in Markdown and publish in HTML.
-Though, in theory, I could have created the website in PowerPoint – a project for another time.
+This website is mostly generated HTML and CSS.
+In an effort to keep things simple, my generator consists of some shell scripts that invoke [pandoc](https://pandoc.org/) (Check out the [source](https://github.com/alxmrs/website), or consider [making your own](https://github.com/alxmrs/pandoc-website-template) shell-powered website).
+I thought I would have to replace my hacked-together solution with a "real" static site generator until I found [this awesome project](https://github.com/chambln/pandoc-rss) for generating an RSS feed!
+It seems like I'm not the only pandoc obsessed developer out there (there are dozens of us!).
+I guess the allure of creating a website in PowerPoint too strong to let this go...

-My uses of JS are:

-- CloudFlare's privacy-focused web-analytics.
-- Obfuscating my `mailto` links.

 If you find any part of it that is not accessible or generally unusable, please reach out to me, and I'll correct it.